Weather Emergencies

 Equipment

-• Brine to pretreat metro Atlanta and north Georgia interstates to prevent ice build-up on roadways.
+• Brine to pretreat Metro Atlanta and north Georgia interstates to prevent ice from building up on roadways

-• 13 tankers dispense brine along metro Atlanta interstates up to 24 hrs before winter weather hits.
+• Thirteen tankers will dispense brine along metro Atlanta interstates up to 24 hours before winter weather hits

-• 31, 5,000-gallon brine tankers available statewide to apply brine treatment to interstates and critical routes.
+• Thirty-one, 5000-gallon brine tankers are available to apply brine treatment to the interstates and critical routes

-• Forest Park facility houses an automated brine production unit and 220,000-gallon storage tank.
+• GDOT’s Forest Park facility houses an automated brine production units, which includes 220,000 gallons of storage

 Equipment